 Is it OK to leave a chipped tooth?

-Rather minor damage does not cause any inconvenience.
+Relatively minor damage does not cause any inconvenience.
 It will not significantly affect the health of your tooth.
-However, you should visit your dentist to make sure that there are no hidden cracks.
+However, it is recommended that you visit your dentist to ensure that there are no hidden cracks.